Amazon isn't the

 DRAMA

 Mr. Carter's play Driver's Test: a comedy in one act has been performed widely in the United States as well as in Canada, Puerto Rico, the Czech Republic, New Zealand, and Australia.
-Send a self-addressed, stamped 6 x 9 envelope to Alden R. Carter, 1113 W. Onstad Dr., Marshfield, WI 54449-1732 for a sample copy of the performance script and performance agreement.
+Send a large self-addressed envelope to Alden R. Carter, 512 N. Schmidt Ave., Marshfield, WI 54449-1732 for a sample copy of the performance script and performance agreement.
+[Approximate weight of the package is 5 oz.
+(140 g).
+Please include appropriate postage.]

 SPEAKING